APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 	- Reactive not proactive

+		- Case law is not comprehensive enough (the latest UCLA lawsuit is an example)

+		- OCR is comprehensive, but they are over-burdened, behind, and issues persist even with involvement

 - Non-existent reporting loop

 	- There is no way to know how pervasive some Title VI issues are